blgolden/batch_iGenDecPlots/README.md

     bash makePlots

 a directory called work will be made and each zip file will be unzipped into directories within work.
-The makePlots will cd into each of those directories and draw a barplot for each runs' emphasis values.
+The makePlots will cd into each of those directories and draw a barplot for each run's emphasis values.
 The name of the bar plots will be the name of the zip file, in a work/[ZIPFILENAME_DIRECTORY]/[ZIPFILENAME].jpg.
 Sounds complex but it is really easy.
 Just run it and cd around.
 You'll see...

-This tool uses hjson-cli to conferm hjson to json files.
+This tool uses hjson-cli to convert hjson to json files.
 I use the go lang version but any hjson-cli should work.

 This tool needs the following packages installed in your R implementation using install.packages():